 <source_apim_instance_name> – name of the source APIM instance

 <destination_apim_instance_name> – name of the destination APIM instance

 Preparing DevOps repository

-After the files are in the Azure DevOps repository, all you need is to find the YAML pipeline file in the Azure DevOps and execute it.
+After the files are in the Azure DevOps repository all you need to find the YAML pipeline file in the Azure DevOps and execute it.
 If everything is configured correctly and the service connections have sufficient permissions, the portal content will be migrated between the Azure APIM instances.

 One step further

 It might happen that the destination portal should use the different URLs (custom domains) that are attributed by default to the APIM instance.
-In that case, we can enrich our pipeline with one more task and call the updatecontenturl command:
+In that case, we can add our pipeline one more task and call updatecontenturl command:

 - task: AzureCLI@2

 inlineScript: 'node ./updatecontenturl --subscriptionId $(destSubscriptionId) --resourceGroupName $(destResourceGroupName) --serviceName $(destServiceName) --existingEnvUrls $(existingEnvUrls) --destEnvUrls $(destEnvUrls)'